 Did you spot...?

-Captain Blue's spacesuit has his real surname - Svenson - sewn onto it.
+• Captain Blue's spacesuit has his real surname - Svenson - sewn onto it and Destiny's has her name too.
 I thought that Spectrum agents were supposed to have secret identities?

 Cast your vote on the Datalink forum